-The Washington Department of Fish and Wildlife (WDFW) is updating the management plan for the Klickitat Wildlife Area, which consists of seven units.
-The new management plan will address the status of wildlife species in the area and their habitat, the progress of restoration efforts, and public recreation opportunities.
-The management activities included in the plan will address these seven landscapes:
+In 2016, the Washington Department of Fish and Wildlife (WDFW) updated the management plan for the Klickitat Wildlife Area, which consists of seven units.
+The management plan addresses the status of wildlife species in the area and their habitat, the progress of restoration efforts, and public recreation opportunities.
+The plan covers activities for seven landscapes:

 - Soda Springs consists of about 13,000 acres in mostly contiguous parcels.
 About 2,100 acres are managed jointly between WDFW and the Bureau of Land Management (BLM).
 This unit is managed to preserve and enhance habitat for game species, primarily black-tailed deer and wild turkeys.
 Western gray squirrels, which are a threatened species in the state, also can be found on this unit.
 Hunting, camping, hiking and wildlife watching are popular activities.